Skip to main content

 The Biden-Harris Administration Delivers Lower Costs and Better Care For Americans Through the Inflation Reduction Act

-1.5 million Americans on Medicare who use insulin are now saving on average $501 annually thanks to the $35 per month insulin cap and thousands of other Americans have seen their insulin prices fall thanks to Democratic investigations and policies holding pharmaceutical companies responsible for their price gouging.
+1.5 million Americans on Medicare who use insulin are now saving on average $501 annually thanks to the $35 per month insulin cap and thousands of other Americans have seen their insulin prices fall thanks to Democratic policies holding pharmaceutical companies responsible for their price gouging.

 9,046,000 Americans who take one or more of the first ten drugs selected by Medicare for negotiation will see lower prices starting in 2026.
 In 2026 alone, seniors will save $1.5 billion out-of-pocket and taxpayers will save $6 billion thanks to lower negotiated prices.